 The world of sensory analysis is a bit of a minefield, so we work in collaboration with you to craft the best combination of techniques to give you the most actionable insights.

-While there is no chance we can tell you everything about how we approach sensory science in a single paragraph, what sort of approaches do we commonly use?
+While there is no chance we can tell you everything about how we approach sensory research in a single paragraph, what sort of approaches do we commonly use?

 With a reformulation, the whole point is that people do not notice a difference.
 Difference/Discrimination Testing can help accurately measure whether these differences between products can be distinguished.

-Optimisation Modelling creates a predictive model based on consumer liking, helping to inform product design and the effect on consumer attitudes, helping to develop ‘the best’ product.
+Optimisation Modelling creates a predictive model based on consumer liking, helping to inform product design or product formulation and the effect on consumer attitudes, helping to develop ‘the best’ product.

 Sensory analysis is crucial to a product’s success.
 While concentrating on all the other areas of product design and communication are also key, sensory science seeks to optimise the product itself.
 Without a great product experience, how can we expect success?

 Whether we are trying to understand where your product sits in relation to competitors, building a sensory blueprint for your R&D teams or anything in between, our sensory scientific expertise will ensure that no stone will be left unturned as we seek a more complete understanding of your product.